An unconstrained optimization approach for finding real eigenvalues of even order symmetric tensors: Numerical results

-Our numerical experiments indicated that Problem \reff{minconopt} can be a surprisingly difficult problem for {\tt fmincon} when $m=4$.
+Our numerical experiments have shown that Problem \reff{minconopt} can be a surprisingly difficult problem for {\tt fmincon} when $m=4$.
 Take the tensor $\cA$ in Example \ref{example1} with $n=4$ as an example.
-We ran {\tt fminunc} on this tensor, using randomly generated initial vectors $x_0={\tt randn}(4,1)$ 100 times and using normalized randomly generated initial vectors $x_0 = y_0/\|y_0\|_2$ 100 times, where $y_0= {\tt randn}(4,1)$.
-We also ran {\tt fmincon} on this tensor similarly.
-We observed that \begin{itemize} \item Solving \reff{Zfun1} via {\tt fminunc}: In all of 200 runs, this method successfully found the Z-eigenvalue $\lambda=-0.9345$ of $\cA$. \item Solving \reff{minconopt} with $\cB = I_{n}^{m/2}$ via {\tt fmincon}: (1) In the 100 runs using randomly generated initial vectors, this method successfully found the Z-eigenvalue $\lambda=-0.9345$ of $\cA$ 11 times and it failed to find a Z-eigenvalue of $\cA$ in 89 runs.
-(2) In the 100 runs using normalized randomly generated initial vectors, it successfully found the Z-eigenvalue $\lambda=-0.9345$ of $\cA$ 43 times and it failed to find a Z-eigenvalue of $\cA$ in 57 runs.
-The failures in both case (1) and case (2) were due to the divergence of the method. \end{itemize}
+We ran both {\tt fminunc} and {\tt fmincon} on this tensor, using randomly generated initial vectors $x_0={\tt randn}(4,1)$ 100 times and using normalized randomly generated initial vectors $x_0 = y_0/\|y_0\|_2$ 100 times, where $y_0= {\tt randn}(4,1)$.
+We observed that \begin{itemize} \item Solving \reff{Zfun1} via {\tt fminunc}: In all of 200 runs, this method successfully found the Z-eigenvalue $\lambda=-0.9345$ of $\cA$. \item Solving \reff{minconopt} with $\cB = I_{n}^{m/2}$ via {\tt fmincon}: (a) In the 100 runs using randomly generated initial vectors, this method successfully found the Z-eigenvalue $\lambda=-0.9345$ of $\cA$ 11 times and it failed to find a Z-eigenvalue of $\cA$ in 89 runs. (b) In the 100 runs using normalized randomly generated initial vectors, it successfully found the Z-eigenvalue $\lambda=-0.9345$ of $\cA$ 43 times and it failed to find a Z-eigenvalue of $\cA$ in 57 runs.
+The failures in both case (a) and case (b) were due to the divergence of {\tt fmincon}. {\tt fmincon} is based on a Sequential Quadratic Programming (SQP) method for constrained nonlinear optimization.
+It is generally robust.
+However, \reff{minconopt} seems rather difficult for {\tt fmincon}.
+This indicates that new algorithms need to be developed to solve the constrained problem \reff{minconopt} directly. \end{itemize}